Optimal Online Change Detection via Random Fourier Features: Limitations

 \section{Limitations}

 As with all kernel-based tests, the choice of kernel impacts the power of the test.
 While our theoretical guarantees (Section~\ref{section: theoretical results}) hold for any kernel satisfying Assumption~\ref{section: kernel assumptions} and do not require any pre-change data, one usually selects the kernel or its parameters using a few available samples in practice.
 While kernel optimization is not the focus of this work, there exist works \citep{jitkrittum16interpretable,jitkrittum17adaptive2,jitkrittum17lineartime,liu20learning,schrab22ksdagg,schrab22efficient,hagrass22spectral,hagrass23spectralgof,hagrass24stein} to (approximately) achieve this goal; it is interesting future work to tackle this problem in the sequential setting.
+A separate future direction is considering non-i.i.d.\ data, for example, data that is strongly mixing \citep{bradley05strongmixing} or data exhibiting functional dependence \citep{wu05functionaldependence}.

-\begin{ack} The authors thank Zoltán Szabó for helpful discussions.
+\begin{ack} The authors thank Zoltán Szabó and Tengyao Wang for helpful discussions.
 FK thanks Georg Gntuni and Marius Bohnert for exchanges on the algorithm's implementation.
 This work was supported by the pilot program Core-Informatics of the Helmholtz Association (HGF). \end{ack}